tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 A "regular user" in my book is someone who just wants to do simple web browsing, listen to music, edit documents, print stuff, and maybe some video conferencing.
 Someone who doesn't really care about "having the latest and greatest".
 Someone who doesn't want anything fancy, just for their machine to work.

-If you fit into that category, the best option will always be [Linux Mint Debian Edition](https://www.linuxmint.com/download_lmde.php).
+If you fit into that category, the best option will always be [Linux Mint](https://linuxmint.com/).

 It's one of the easiest to use and most stable distributions out there.
 It uses tested, tried and true Linux technologies.
 Linux Mint has always focused on putting the user experience first when it comes to their desktop and their applications with its desktop environment.

+Gaming is also possible on this OS.
+Although, I recommend downloading the [latest Linux kernel](https://www.makeuseof.com/upgrade-kernel-linux-mint/) available if you plan on doing so.

-## Best for Your Gaming Rig
+## Best for your gaming rig

 ![](https://bazzite.gg/wp-content/uploads/2024/02/kde.webp)
 [Bazzite](https://bazzite.gg/) is thee distribution you *want* if your primary use case is gaming.
 Built on-top of Fedora Kinoite.